mherchel/herchel.com/src/blog/notes-on-css-grid/index.md

 One of the best ways for me to learn a topic is to teach a topic.
 To that end, I'm preparing this blog and then giving a presentation for our local front-end development meetup.

+> This is my CSS Grid cheat sheet.
+There are many like it, but this one is mine.
+My cheat sheet is my best friend.
+It is my life.
+I must master it as I must master my life.
+Without me, my cheat sheet is useless.
+Without my cheat sheet, I am useless...

 ## Background

 Lots of grid systems including Bootstrap, Singularity, and Susy (the big boy).